AirAsia X: 2007–2010: Launch of AirAsia X and early expansion

-2010-2012: Balancing Growth and Sustainability
+2010–2019: Network adjustments and growth

 After experiencing early success, AirAsia X faced significant challenges starting in 2010.
-Rising fuel costs and intensified competition in the long-haul sector pressured the airline’s profitability and cost management.
-In response, the airline reassessed its network, focusing on optimizing its routes and operations.
-This period marked the beginning of various adjustments aimed at maintaining its low-cost business model.
+Rising fuel costs and intensified competition in the long-haul sector pressured the airline's profitability and cost management.
+In 2012, AirAsia X had to withdraw from several unprofitable routes, such as Delhi, Mumbai, Paris, London, Tianjin, and Tehran, but launched flights to Sydney and Beijing.